CassinSackett/SNP_capture/pipeline.md

 1) realign poorly mapped regions (-take out indels… this extension has to be called .sort.rmdup.intervals)
 2) filter (-remove malformed reads)
-3) genotype (-generates .vcf file; then we use vcf tools to see how many SNPs & further subset/analyze) 	Note: GATK on our HPC behaves strangely sometimes.
+3) genotype (-generates .vcf file; then we use vcf tools to see how many SNPs & further subset/analyze)
+	Note: GATK on our HPC behaves strangely sometimes.
 In versions 3.5 & 3.7, if the program doesn’t recognize the reference it won’t throw a useful error, but the logfile will say Picked up _JAVA_OPTIONS: -XX:+UseSerialGC (which is normal & also output when the program runs) & the program won’t run.
 In versions 4, the program will run but not to completion.
 Also, instead of the typical java -jar GenomeAnalysisTK.jar we use locally, on the HPC we invoke gatk with ‘rungatk’ (it creates the necessary alias).
-	GATK HaplotypeCaller—this will create your initial vcf file; .bai files need to be in the same folder o	$ ./gatk HaplotypeCaller -R /path/to/ref /ref.fasta -I RSF01.rmdup.bam -I PSVL11.rmdup.bam -O gupd_rangewide_date.vcf --min_base_quality_score 20
+	GATK HaplotypeCaller—this will create your initial vcf file; .bai files need to be in the same folder
+	$ ./gatk HaplotypeCaller -R /path/to/ref /ref.fasta -I RSF01.rmdup.bam -I PSVL11.rmdup.bam -O gupd_rangewide_date.vcf --min_base_quality_score 20
-o	If you have many files, you don’t want to type them all (I don’t remember why you can’t use *).
+	If you have many files, you don’t want to type them all (I don’t remember why you can’t use *).
 A script called ‘HaploCaller.sh’ will automate the process for each file in a folder:
 #!/bin/bash

 CUR=pwd